 You'll need the following information to get started:

-If you opened your account in a branch, you will have a purple card with your 10-digit Member Number written on the back in your opening package.
+If you opened your account in a branch, you will have a purple card with your Account Number written on the back in your opening package.

-If you opened your account online, you would have received an email with a link containing your Member Number.
+If you opened your account online, a confirmation page would have been presented with a link containing your Account Number.

-If you cannot find your Member Number, please call our Member Contact Center at 800.842.0145 and be prepared to answer security questions and provide your ID.
+If you cannot find your Account Number, please call our Member Contact Center at 800.842.0145 and be prepared to answer security questions and provide your ID.